 GREECE AND CYPRUS : The Panhellenic Biocyclic Vegan Network

-The Panhellenic Biocyclic Vegan Network in Greece and Cyprus currently consists of around 80 smallholder organic family farms, some of which have been operating organic farming in Greece and Cyprus for many years on the basis of the Biocyclic Guidelines according to Adolf Hoops and Dr. Johannes Eisenbach.
+The Panhellenic Biocyclic Vegan Network in Greece and Cyprus consists of a growing number of smallholder organic family farms, some of which have been operating organic farming in Greece and Cyprus for many years on the basis of the Biocyclic Guidelines according to Adolf Hoops and Dr. Johannes Eisenbach.
 They produce citrus fruits, grapes, kiwis, vegetables as well as olives and olive oil.
-In 2017 they became officially certified according to the Biocyclic Vegan Standard.
+In 2017 the first members of the Panhellenic Biocyclic Vegan Network became officially certified according to the Biocyclic Vegan Standard.

 GERMANY : Förderkreis Biozyklisch-Veganer Anbau